All Episodes

 You found no evidence of collusion.

-Uh the same with the bipartisan Senate committee investigation led by Senator Burr.
+The same with the bipartisan Senate Committee investigation led by Senator Burr.

-But that's not stopping people on the other side, be it you know, people that have been selling conspiracy theories and outright lies and anonymous sources and breathless hysterical reporting and and pronouncements by people in Congress.
+But that's not stopping people on the other side, be it people that have been selling conspiracy theories and outright lies and anonymous sources and breathless hysterical reporting and pronouncements by people in Congress.

-But there is information, there has been a parallel investigation that I know you have been aware of in in on the front lines of discovery where there is real evidence.
+There has been a parallel investigation that I know you have been aware of and on the front lines of discovering where there is real evidence.

 We have not only your criminal referrals, but we now know and have confirmation from this week that the Attorney General has formed a team to review the FBI and Department of Justice's actions during this probe.